mainlp/mainlp.github.io/_pages/thesis.md

 the linguistic dialect competence of pre-trained language models or 2) develop IR-specific resources (dialect stopword lists, dialect lemmatizers, dialect stemmers).
 This project does not need access to GPUs and is **suitable for BSc and MSc students.**
-- *Transfer or translate: how to better work with dialectal data*.
+- :hourglass_flowing_sand: *Transfer or translate: how to better work with dialectal data*.
 Demands for generalizing NLP pipelines to dialectal data are on the rise.
 Given current LLMs trained in hundreds of languages, there are two common approaches.
 The first approach is to translate (or normalize) dialectal data to its